elvirahg/agrilus-oaks-predictions/README.md

 ## Repository structure and contents

 Please note that the original code used to generate the data in the paper is under the `original-analyses` branch.
-The current branch mirrors these same analyses, but with refactored code for better readability, reusability, and efficiency.
+The `main` branch mirrors these same analyses, but with refactored code for better readability, reusability, and efficiency.

 * `analysis/`: R scripts implementing the analysis workflow.
 The scripts are numbered to indicate execution order (e.g. `02_*` follows `01_*`).
 These can be used to reproduce the published analyses or adapted for related work.
 * `R/`: helper functions used across the analyses.